vishalbharath/todo-meter/README.md

 ## Contact

-If you have any questions or feedback, please feel free to reach out.
+If you have any questions or feedback, please feel free to reach me

 - **Email:** vishalbharathonly@gmail.com
 - **GitHub:** [vishalbharath](https://github.com/vishalbharath)